Environment Variable Configuration

 EMBEDDER_API_KEY | str | EMPTY | API key for authenticating embedder calls. |

-MAX_MODEL_LEN | int | 8192 | Maximum context length (in tokens) supported by the embedding model.
-If the chunk exceeds this limit, the embedder will truncate it. |
+MAX_MODEL_LEN | int | 2047 | Maximum context length (in tokens) supported by the embedding model.
+Chunks exceeding this limit are truncated (truncate_prompt_tokens = this value − 1).
+Keep it below the model’s real context boundary. |

 If you prefer to use an external embedding service, simply comment out the embedder service in the docker-compose.yaml and provide the variables above in your environment.